In this article

 2. In WordFly, go to Subscribers > Lists

 4. Follow the steps in this article to import your CSV list: How do I import a list from a file?

 Tip: Be sure to name your list something like 'Unsubscribes from previous ESP' or 'Unsubscribes and Hard bounces'.

 5. Email firstname.lastname@example.org to let us know you have imported your CSV file, provide the name of the file, and let us know you want us to mark these addresses as 'unsubscribes'.

 We will confirm we have received your request and will let you know when we have completed that step.
-It usually only takes a couple minutes!

 The unsubscribe and hard bounce filtering is working constantly in all WordFly accounts to ensure subscribers with opt-outs or bad addresses are not emailed again.
 Let's review how this process works on new list imports and sent to lists.

 In this section we will review unsubscribe and hard bounce filtering for:

 WordFly suppresses all unsubscribes and hard bounces in your list when you import your lists.
 If you do not re-import your list, WordFly will not globally suppress new unsubscribes and hard bounces that have come in since the previous emails in your account were deployed.
 WordFly does suppress these on the list unsubscribed from but not in other existing lists.
 It's generally a good rule to try to import lists new with each Campaign deployment.

 This works well with the concept of Email Campaigns in WordFly.
 We consider an Email Campaign a means for sending out 1 email with 1 subscriber list.
 The email and subscriber list would naturally be unique each time.